mhill40/holbertonschool-low_level_programming/0x03-debugging/readme.md

+// NOTE TO STAFF I HAVE REWORKED MOST OF MY CODE FROM SCRATCH THIS WEEKEND AND HAVE PHOTOS SHWING MY WORK.
+AND MY COMMIT HISTORY.
+PLEASE LOOK BEFORE MAKING ANY SUDDEN DESICISONS.
+I COULD NOT FIGURE OUT SOMETHING AT THE VERY END //

 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: